Frequently Asked Questions (FAQ) for Listeners

 Why not release the original album with Brian's voice?

-Isn’t it unusual to release two full versions of the same album?
+Isn’t it unusual to release multiple versions of the same album?

-It is unusual — and that’s the point.
-This Long Broken Road is about the stories we carry, and sometimes those stories sound different depending on who tells them.
-Releasing both versions invites listeners to choose the voice that resonates most, or to walk both roads and discover the contrasts.
-It’s an experiment, but one rooted in the spirit of the songs themselves.
+It is—and that’s the point.
+These songs are about the stories we carry, and stories can feel different depending on who tells them.
+Releasing Brian, Dawson, and Sadie invites listeners to choose the voice that resonates most—or to hear all three and feel the contrasts.

 Is this meant to replace human singers?